dsc-jssstu/Linux-25/README.md

 * [GDB](https://github.com/dsc-jssstu/Linux-25/tree/main/gdb) 💻 :GDB  built in compiler.
 * [Shell Script](https://github.com/dsc-jssstu/Linux-25/tree/main/bash) 👨‍💻:Shell script essential for os
 * [os basics](https://github.com/dsc-jssstu/Linux-25/tree/main/os-basics)🧑‍💻🖥️:thing need to know about linux
-* [vidoes to refer](https://github.com/dsc-jssstu/Linux-25/tree/main/reference)📎:Links for SOme youtube channel and courses to refer
+* [vidoes to refer](https://github.com/dsc-jssstu/Linux-25/tree/main/reference)📎:Links for Some youtube channel and courses to refer

 We sincerely hope this collection of materials propels you forward in your exploration of Linux! 👍